Zachhi/RayCasting/README.md

 ### Dependencies

-SFML 2.5.1 or later is required in order to run this program.
+SFML (Simple and Fast Multi-Media Library) 2.5.1 or later is required in order to run this program.
 You can install SFML here: https://www.sfml-dev.org/download/sfml/2.5.1/

 ### Installing